 A score between 85 and 110 will result in a great performance in general use as well as gaming.
 If you’re buying a mid-range phone then you should target this range.

 In this range, the performance of SOCs is above average.
 But you’re unlikely to observe any lags or any other significant issues.
-But some older chips like Snapdragon 810 having poor thermal performance might also fall into this category.
 If you have a low budget, try to get a phone that fits in this category.

 The general performance of these chips is below average but it is acceptable in the lower end phones.
 These can suffer from occasional lags as well as throttling issues.